By Schools for Water Posted on Tue 26 Oct 2010, about 14 years ago

 The question of filtration systems is a good one, as it leads into a discussion of what is "appropriate technology".
 Rainfall collected from the roof of a school or home should be free of the human pathogens found in rivers/streams responsible for dysentery.
 Filters require frequent changing and therefore ongoing cost.
 With proper installation, a simple catchment system without filtering provides a safe source of potable water that can be affordable in most village settings.

-By A Single Drop Posted on Thu 28 Oct 2010, over 13 years ago
+By A Single Drop Posted on Thu 28 Oct 2010, about 14 years ago

 Hi there